unchartedworks/sodium-swift/README.md

 ## Examples
 ### Counter
 This is a counter app.
-To increase the value, press plus button; to decrease the value, to tap minus button.
+To increase the value, tap plus button; to decrease the value, tap minus button.
 The magic is that you don't have to use a mutable variable to store the value.

 <img width="540" alt="counter" src="https://user-images.githubusercontent.com/4646838/36064751-d8a00752-0e8f-11e8-81e9-13320a3b7234.png">